spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ---
 title: Getting Started Guide for Kubernetes
 short: Getting Started on Kubernetes
-description: Install and run a SPIRE Server and Agent locally on a Kubernetes cluster
+description: Install and run a SPIRE Server and Agent on a Kubernetes cluster
 weight: 3
 toc: true
 aliases: [tutorial-spire-on-kubernetes, tutorial-spire-on-kubernetes/]